vS-Graphs: Tightly Coupling Visual SLAM and 3D Scene Graphs Exploiting Hierarchical Scene Understanding

 \subsection{System Overview}

-Building upon \orb, vS-Graphs introduces substantial modifications to its baseline's core modules and adds new threads for robust scene analysis and reconstruction.
+Building upon ORB-SLAM 3.0, vS-Graphs introduces substantial modifications to its baseline's core modules and adds new threads for robust scene analysis and reconstruction.
 The system architecture, shown in Fig.~\ref{fig_flowchart}, details the individual threads, components, and their interconnections.
-The current version supports RGB-D input, utilizing depth data primarily to generate point clouds of surfaces, which are then validated for robust scene understanding.
+The current version supports RGB-D input, using depth data primarily to generate surface point clouds, which are then validated to support robust scene understanding.
 The core contribution lies in seamlessly integrating two novel threads: \textit{Building Component Recognition} (\S\ref{sec_proposed_building}) and \textit{Structural Element Recognition} (\S\ref{sec_proposed_structural}).
-These threads are deeply embedded within vS-Graphs, working tightly with other modules to enrich the reconstructed maps and ensure optimal performance.
+These threads are deeply embedded in vS-Graphs and work closely with other modules to enrich the reconstructed maps and ensure optimal performance.

-In brief, RGB-D data is processed in real-time, supplying integrated visual and depth information for the subsequent modules.
-Visual features are extracted and tracked across frames in the \textit{Tracking} thread, where pose information is either initialized or refined, depending on the map reconstruction stage, creating a 3D map with tracked features across frames.
-KeyFrame selection, a critical step following feature extraction, is performed within the \textit{Tracking} thread by analyzing the visual data.
-These KeyFrames contain 3D map points and point clouds, forming the foundation for subsequent processes.